Rheology of Dense Sheared Granular Liquids: Discussions

 As for the scaling of the shear viscosity with the shear rate, we only obtain the Bagnold scaling $\eta \propto \dot\gamma$.
-This originates from the hard-core limit we have adopted.
+This seems to originate from the hard-core limit we have adopted.
 To reproduce a departure from the Bagnold scaling, which is significant near the jamming transition point, we should take into account the soft-core nature in our theory \cite{IB2013}.
+More specifically, it might be necessary to further incorporate the information of the contact networks formed between the particles.
 However, constructing a theory based on the generalized Green-Kubo formula is still promising, because it holds even above the jamming transition point \cite{HO2013}.